ellemouton/website/content/drafts/taproot-chan-txs.md

 This is the output that you, the local party, will be able to use to CPFP the commitment transaction.
 And just like the remote anchor, it is spendable by anyone after 16 blocks.
-So the internal key is `P_local_delayed` and the “anyone can spend after 16 blocks” script is put in the TapTree.
+So the internal key is `P_local_delayed` and the “anyone can spend after 16 blocks” script is put in the script tree.

 ![](/taprootChanTxs/local-anchor-output.png#center)

 ### Key path spend

-The key spend path just requires a signature from the local party which they will tweak with the TapTweak.
+Spending via the key path just requires a signature from the local party which they will tweak with the TapTweak.

 ![](/taprootChanTxs/local-anchor-key-spend.png#center)